 In 2015, after considerable debate and conversations with Downtown stakeholders and participants, the Parade of Lights moved to the Sunday before Thanksgiving, starting a new tradition.
 The success of the the Parade of Lights depends on the community, and its willingness to continue to bring high quality floats, marching units and equestrian units to the streets of downtown.
 Close to 80% of the parade participants are local non-profit organizations, looking to showcase their neighborhoods or community programs.
 Finally, we have developed strict requirements for lighting of all of our units, and participants work hard to be sure enough lights are used to bring only the best to the people of Fort Worth.

 The GM Financial Parade of Lights has one mission: to bring the community of Fort Worth together in a spirit of community celebration during the holidays, and to celebrate our wonderful center city.
 GM Financial joined us in 2018 as the title sponsor.
 We changed the staging areas and Downtown route slightly to better accommodate equestrians and access around Downtown, with Belknap and Henderson Streets remaining open.
 In 2019 the parade was televised live on TXA-21, and on Facebook live.
 2019 was our 37th year.
-The 2020 event is now being affected by the coronavirus.
-As of this update, the final form of the parade is currently being developed to make sure all guests, participants and volunteers remain safe and healthy.
-More information to follow in September.
+The 2020 event is now being affected by the coronavirus, and will take place on broadcast television and online only, without a live audience so that participants and volunteers remain safe and healthy.

 GM Financial Parade of Lights